 When can you play it?

-However, the game suffered several several delays after that point.
+Days Gone was originally intended to launch in 2018, but the game suffered several delays.
 It was then pushed to 2019 before settling on a February 22 date, which would have had it competing against Anthem and Metro: Exodus.
 In order to add “polish,” Sony opted to delay it once more, with its current release date set for April 26, 2019.